 In some states, patients are required to get a referral, or referrals are required from a medical doctor to see a physical therapist.
 Fortunately, Arizona is one of 20 states that allow unrestricted direct access to physical therapists.
 In popular culture, “access” implies exclusivity—like a backstage pass to a rock concert or high-level clearance to government files.
-However, the opposite is true when it comes to direct access to physical therapy.
+However, the opposite is true regarding direct access to physical therapy.
 Direct access allows a patient to go to a physical therapist to receive an evaluation and treatment without a physician’s prescription or referral.

 Benefits of Direct Access